Our Staff

 Volunteer

-Insha Bashir captain of current national women's basketball team J&K, met an accident when she was studying in class 12th, which injured her spine at L1 vertebrae.
-This incident shattered her for a while but she still continued her studies on wheelchair.
-The paradigm shift of her life was when she was admitted in SHAFAQAT REHABILITATION CENTER in 2017 where she got rehabilitated physically and psychologically.
-The spark in her needed an impetus which SRC provided and then she never looked back.
-Those days wheelchair basketball was introduced into Valley and on seeing the PwSCI playing wheelchair basketball she jumped into the sea and within no time she gathered pace.
-In the same year she went to Tamil Nadu and participated in national level championship.
-Having good communication skills she rose to the international level and represented India at US in 2019.
-From a small village to US Insha has featured in lot of prizes and awards and the prominent one being presented by kiren Rijuji.
-Cutting across the gender barrier Insha is an example of strength, courage and grit.
+Insha Bashir, captain of the current national women's basketball team J&K, met with an accident when she was studying in class 12th, which injured her spine at L1 vertebrae.
+This incident shattered her for a while, but she continued her studies on wheelchair.
+The paradigm shift in her life was when she was admitted to SHAFAQAT REHABILITATION CENTER in 2017, where she got rehabilitated physically and psychologically.
+The spark in her needed an impetus, which SRC provided, and then she never looked back.
+In those days, wheelchair basketball was introduced into the Valley, and on seeing the PwSCI playing wheelchair basketball, she jumped into the sea, and within no time, she gathered pace.
+In the same year, she went to Tamil Nadu and participated in national level championship.
+Having good communication skills, she rose to the international level and represented India in the US in 2019.
+From a small village to the US, Insha has featured in a lot of prizes and awards, and the prominent one being presented by Kiren Rijuji.
+Cutting across the gender barrier, Insha is an example of strength, courage, and grit.

 Sajad Ahmad